Working Capital Management Definition:

 Current assets which are also known as the fluctuation part of the asset that can be converted into cash easily and very fast.
 Like example cash on hand, short-term investments, inventory and accounts receivable etc.

-Account Receivable is the very essential part of assets which should be collect as soon as possible.
-Because as soon you received your debt you will be in the position to invest them back.
+Account Receivable is the very essential part of assets which should be collected as soon as possible.
+Because as soon you received your Debt you will be in the position to invest them back.
 Effective management of inventory is also essential of every organization.

 You should have enough quantity of inventory to meet the requirements.
-It should not excess from your requirement because in this case, your additional cost will be high like storage cost etc.
+It should not exceed from your requirement because in this case, your additional cost will be high like storage cost etc.

-This is the trend that every company incurs some liabilities in order to meet its routine operations.
-For example if your want to purchase the inventory for your business or you have to pay the salary of your staff, or paying off taxes you can incur the liability.
+Current Liability is the trend that every company incurs some liabilities in order to meet its routine operations.
+For example, if you want to purchase the inventory for your business or you have to pay the salary of your staff, or paying off taxes you can incur the liability.

-Unearned revenue will also be considered you liability because you have been paid for the product but delivery not yet made.
-For the good gesture of an organization it is necessary that the current liability should be paid during one financial period of time.
+Unearned revenue will also be considered your liability because you have been paid for the product but delivery not yet made.
+For the good gesture of an organization, it is necessary that the current liability should be paid during one financial period of time.